vygr/ChrysaLisp/doc/VM.md

 to make VP divide code use r0 and r2 as it really helps the x86_64 code generation quality.

-You can use the (vp-def) macro to assign register equated symbols to help your source look nice.
-Or to bind symbols to registers, via (method-input) and (method-output), that match function entry/exit parameters if you desire.
-A great example of this is the canvas::fpoly, or the canvas::resize_2 functions.
+You can use the `(vp-def)` macro to assign register equated symbols to help your source look nice.
+Or to bind symbols to registers, via `(method-input)` and `(method-output)`, that match function entry/exit parameters if you desire.
+A great example of this is the `canvas::fpoly`, or the `canvas::resize_2` functions.

 ### VP Assembler